 Pay your bills ahead of time

 Years ago, if you wanted mail delivery to stop, you had to fill out a card and mail it to the post office weeks ahead of time to ensure your mail would be held while you were away.
-Nowadays it’s a matter of a few keystrokes on a computer.
+Nowadays, it’s a matter of a few keystrokes on a computer.
 Here’s how to stop delivery for USPS, UPS, FedEx, Amazon, etc.

 You could also ask a neighbor to collect your mail, as well as to be on the lookout for any boxes you forgot or didn’t know were going to be left on your porch.